 Mast cells were generally easily distinguishable by their metachromatic cytoplasmic granules, however some had fewer granules, were paler staining and were less readily identified.
 The number of mast cells present in tissues varied at different time periods following oestrus or insemination.
 In control ewes, significantly more (P < 0.05) mast cells were present at three, six and 18 hours than at 24 or 48 hours post-oestrus.
-Following mating, significantly more (P < 0.05) mast cells were present at six, 18 or 24 hours.
+Following mating, significantly more (P < 0.05) mast cells were present at three hours and at 48 hours than at six, 18 or 24 hours.
 Fewer (P < 0.01) mast cells were found in tissues from mated ewes compared with control ewes at six and 18 hours post-mating, and more (P < 0.01) by 48 hours post mating (Figure 4.11).